 ASTM 974-97 is the only standard for welded gabion.
 The standard states that the minimum requirement for a gabion weld mesh is that if it is a mild steel it must have a minimum coating of 275 gsm (4mm wire).
-It should be noted that standard galvanised weld mesh DOES NOT meet this standard and is usually closer to 60 grams or less of coating.
-In an ideal situation a standard galvanised mesh can still last 10-25 years but is severely affected in any aggressive environment.
+It should be noted that standard galvanized weld mesh DOES NOT meet this standard and is usually closer to 60 grams or less of coating.
+In an ideal situation a standard galvanized mesh can still last 10-25 years but is severely affected in any aggressive environment.

 AL-TEN gabion wall